eiffel205566/Algo/README.md

 output: an object where key represents coin value and value represents the count of that specifc coins needed to make up for the amount
 note: output will be null if no solution is found

-# 2 fib in a rangeL
+# 2 fib in a range

 #Question description: return fib in a certain range where all numbers in returned array is >= lower bound and <= upper bound